 Two multicenter RCTs with a total of 413 patients compared intensive exercise/rehabilitation with cognitive behavioral therapy to fusion in patients who had not undergone back surgery before.
-Both studies reported the baseline (pre-treatment) and one- or two-year followup (post-treatment) ODI score; they also reported the between-group difference in the pre-post change in ODI score (see Brox et al. 2003 and Fairbank et al. 2005 in Table 13, Appendix D).
-Both studies also reported the change scores adjusted for baseline values by analysis of covariance (ANCOVA); this is the best method for adjusting for imbalances in patient characteristics.(32) Thus, our analysis is based on the adjusted change scores.
+Both studies reported the baseline (pre-treatment) and one- or two-year followup (post-treatment) ODI score; they also reported the between-group difference in the pre-post change in ODI score (see Brox et al. 2003 and Fairbank et al. 2005 in Table 17, Appendix D).
+Both studies also reported the change scores adjusted for baseline values by analysis of covariance

+(ANCOVA); this is the best method for adjusting for imbalances in patient characteristics.(35) Thus, our analysis is based on the adjusted change scores.

-As described above, these studies were considered suitable for a combined data analysis (metaanalysis), so the change score data were combined in a random effects meta-analysis.
-As shown in Figure 3, fusion led to a small but statistically significant increase in ODI change scores compared to intensive exercise/rehabilitation plus CBT; however, the upper 95% confidence limit (7.5) was below the minimum level that is considered clinically significant (ODI = 10).
+As described above, these studies were considered suitable for a combined data analysis (meta-analysis), so the change score data were combined in a random effects meta-analysis.
+As shown in Figure 2, fusion led to a small but statistically significant increase in ODI change scores compared to intensive exercise/rehabilitation plus CBT; however, the upper 95% confidence limit (7.5) was below the minimum level that we considered clinically significant (ODI = 10) as well as the FDA's threshold of 15.
 We therefore conclude that changes in ODI scores did not show a clinically meaningful difference between fusion and intensive exercise/rehabilitation plus CBT in patients without prior back surgery, although the difference slightly favored fusion (95% CI 0.2 to 7.5).
 Because the evidence base is of moderate quality and limited quantity, the strength of evidence supporting this conclusion is weak.